-- The servicing of safety equipment effectively renews the warrantee on the equipment until the next date of servicing.
-Servicing also provides the opportunity for the delegated periodic survey inspection of the equipment on behalf of the Authority. - 2.
-Procurement of safety equipment requiring servicing should take into account the long-term availability of geographically practicable servicing stations approved by the manufacturer of the safety equipment.
+- 1. The servicing of safety equipment effectively assures that compliance of the equipment with the National Standard is maintained.
+Servicing also provides the opportunity for the delegated periodic survey inspection of the equipment on behalf of the Authority. - Procurement of safety equipment requiring servicing should take into account the long-term availability of geographically practicable servicing stations approved by the manufacturer of the safety equipment.